Engineering for Eco-Design in Food

 - The Richness and Potential of Agricultural Resources

-- Functional properties of nutrients
+- Functional Properties of Nutrients

-- Food Processing Engineering
+- Food Process Engineering

-- Fluid mechanics
+- Fluid Mechanics

 - Biocatalysis and Microbiology

-- Structural characterization of foods and imaging
+- Structural Characterization of Foods and Imaging

 Course Content – Semester 2

-All TU required:
+All TU fields TU required:

 Master 2 ICOA – Course Units (TU)